Skip to main content

 Will my leave affect my OPT eligibility?

 It might.
 To be eligible for F-1 OPT after you graduate, you need to be enrolled for a full academic year.
-After a leave of absence, time counted toward the full academic year starts over again at the time you return to full-time enrollment.
+After a leave of absence, the time counted toward the full academic year starts over again at the time you return to full-time enrollment.
 If you plan to apply for OPT, you should return for no less than two full semesters as a registered student before graduating.

-Health Leave
+Health Leave of Absence

 Will a health leave affect my immigration status?